relaxdiego/norm/README.md

 How to give it a try
 --------------------
 Use `ruby norm` to execute the documentation.
-Use `ruby runtests` to run the tests
+Use `ruby runtests` to test the framework itself.

 Directory Structure
 -------------------